alphagov/govuk-network-data/README.md

 the same as `standard_query` but is slightly cleaner and has some additional meta data.
 You'll have to review the queries yourself to elucidate the precise differences.
 When you are more familiar you can write your own custom queries.
 Prior to using custom queries in the pipeline you should write them with the standard BigQuery Google compute tools so that you get an estimate of the cost of the query.

+**NB:** `stnd_taxon_ab.sql` extracts the variant value of a specific A/B test, as specified by the --ab_test_prefix command line argument.
+This argument is necessary for any SQL query containing `AB_DIMENSION_VALUE_PREFIX` (which is a placeholder in the query for an actual prefix).
+If, for example, you care about `RelatedLinksAATest:A` and `RelatedLinksAATest:B` as AB test values, then pass `RelatedLinksAATest` as the argument (our script adds the : in for you), and then the values of ABVariant in the resulting data will be A and B (we strip out the ab_test_prefix).

+replace `RelatedLinksAATest` with the test you care about in order to get useful figures.

 ## Managing expectations